 Rule 26.
 Introduction of Evidence in Small Tax Claims Trials

-Small Tax Claims trials must be conducted as informally as the requirements of due process and fairness allow.
+Small Tax Claims trials must be conducted as informally as the requirements of due process and fundamental fairness allow.
 Any non-privileged evidence tending to make a fact at issue more or less probable is admissible, unless the court determines the evidence lacks reliability or will cause unfair prejudice or confusion, or waste time.

 Appendix 1: Forms